‘Dancing With The Stars’ Slammed Over Normani Kordei’s ‘Unfair’ Score

-Dancing With the Stars is being hit by “rigged” accusations following the ABC show’s Season 24 premiere after fans lashed out over Normani Kordei’s score.
+Dancing with the Stars is being hit by “rigged” accusations following the ABC show’s Season 24 premiere after fans lashed out over Normani Kordei’s score.

 A number of viewers took to social media to throw in their two cents amid DWTS’s Season 24 premiere on March 20, claiming that Fifth Harmony star Normani Kordei and her professional partner Val Chmerkovskiy were unfairly judged and deserved a higher score.

-Dancing With the Stars fans were quick to slam the ABC show on social media during the big premiere show, hitting back while claiming that Normani’s score of 27 out of 40 for her first dance was unfair.
+Dancing with the Stars fans were quick to slam the ABC show on social media during the big premiere show, hitting back while claiming that Normani’s score of 27 out of 40 for her first dance was unfair.

 “Honestly so upset about this score.
-They [deserved] a better score,” Twitter user @kacie_castillo hit back after seeing Normani’s first Dancing With the Stars dance, while Fifth Harmony @DinahMoana wrote on the social media site, “Normani was just as good but received unfair scores.
+They [deserved] a better score,” Twitter user @kacie_castillo hit back after seeing Normani’s first Dancing with the Stars dance, while Fifth Harmony @DinahMoana wrote on the social media site, “Normani was just as good but received unfair scores.
 Smells fishy…”

 “I feel like Normani & Val deserved higher scores from the judges.
-I really liked their performance,” Twitter user @_drakkar_ added of Normani’s first Dancing With the Stars dance, while @ZINGTHOT hit back amid the DWTS controversy over Kordei’s supposed “unfair” score, “I’m so annoyed win this damn show Normani’s score should’ve been higher.”
+I really liked their performance,” Twitter user @_drakkar_ added of Normani’s first Dancing with the Stars dance, while @ZINGTHOT hit back amid the DWTS controversy over Kordei’s supposed “unfair” score, “I’m so annoyed win this damn show Normani’s score should’ve been higher.”

-Kordei’s legions of fans even went on to suggest that the current season of Dancing With the Stars is supposedly “rigged” to favor Olympian Simone Biles, who blew the judges away with her first performance with partner Sasha Farber, received a score of 32 out of 40.
+Kordei’s legions of fans even went on to suggest that the current season of Dancing with the Stars is supposedly “rigged” to favor Olympian Simone Biles, who blew the judges away with her first performance with partner Sasha Farber, received a score of 32 out of 40.

 “Simone is gonna win I’m done this s*** is rigged,” Kordei fan @Nomani_Minaj hit back amid the DWTS Season 24 premiere.
 “Normani you can quit and go on tour #TeamValMani #dwts.”